seetadev/PolyOps/README.md

 # FVM eco-system and Tools

 FVM enables us to use building blocks exposed through interfaces, enabling the construction of incident archiving and drone imaging solutions.
 This improves better outcomes for monitoring, incident reporting, precision logistics.
-Links: shorturl.at/chzB6 (dapp, monitoring), https://youtu.be/dk3TQlEsxfo and https://youtu.be/dqR-I70UT1I (dapp, management).
 We are using FVM for:

 - Creating a Drone NFT on the FVM for NFC tags of drone service and repair providers & UAVs to improve drone incident management, decentralized NFT-based voting system for contract work by service providers, Votes are uploaded to IPFS with the most recent vote linking to one before.